saniarts/payment-app-node/README.md

    `npm install`
 3. Change the `.env` with your preferences.
 4. Connect to Mysql.
 I used XAMPP.
-5. You can use the example database or migrating and seeding by yourself
+5. You can import the example database or migrating and seeding by yourself
+   - if you import the database, it use email `admin@example.com` and password `123456`
    - migrate `npx sequelize-cli db:migrate:all`
    - seed `npx sequelize-cli db:seed:all`
 6. Start your application: